rackerlabs/technical-blog/_posts/2020-02-17-what-you-should-listen-for-with-social-studio.md

 ### The influential accounts that you need to know

-Social media influencers start a lot of the dialogue in your industry.
+Social media influencers start a lot of the dialog in your industry.
 Let Social Studio identify accounts with a large number of followers who frequently mention your brand or the industry topics that you care about.
 An influencer who recommends you highly can become a